mleake/jDragSlider/README.md

         The parent is the container element that serves as a reference for the calculations.
         It's important that the parent has exactly the size of the slider (no extra padding).
 - isHorizontal: whether your slider is horizontal or vertical
-- fn: callback responsible for doing the actual drag move.
+- fn: callback triggered while the jHandle is moved.

+        Use it to implement the actual visual drag move.

         The callback will be passed two arguments: